Puppy Care & Training For Your Golden Retriever Puppy

 What Size Collar Do I Need:

 There's no straight forward answer to this as Golden Retriever neck sizes can vary wildly.
 Males are larger than females, genetics play a part and some retrievers carry more weight than others.
+We love the Blueberry leashes and collars and here are a few options.

 An ID tag is an essential means to be reunited with your puppy should the worst happen and you somehow lose them or they run away.
 So buy a good, durable ID tag, have engraved upon it your address and phone number and optionally you can include your puppy's name if you wish.